If you've blocked our ad, please consider unblocking it.

 - Some enemies are placed in different spots that make them easier to dodge.

-- There is more ammo and health to pick up.
+- There is less ammo and health to pick up.

 - In the Japanese version, the death scene animations are censored by fading the screen to black, leaving only the sound effects and "YOU DIED" text.

-- In the original releases of the game, you cannot get an S rank in the international version.
-You can in the Japanese version however.
+- In the original releases of the game, the S ranking was only available in the Japanese version of the game.
+The highest ranking in the international version is A, although the international A ranking is the equivalent to the Japanese S ranking in terms of requirements and English manuals still claim that an S rank can be achieved.
 S ranks would be added to all later versions of the game, such as the Dualshock re-release.

 Dual Shock Version